yurolaitsalbert - Fotolia

 Pillars supporting the plan

 The only way to discover the right answers is to ask the right questions.
-In order to further ensure that your business analytics plan is working toward an actionable goal, your company needs to work with its employees or outside businesses to create queries and reports that can identify their business needs.
+In order to further ensure that your data analytics business plan is working toward an actionable goal, your company needs to work with its employees or outside businesses to create queries and reports that can identify their business needs.

-Once your needs are identified, your goals are set out and communication is improved, the analytics business plan can be implemented.
+Once your needs are identified, your goals are set out and communication is improved, the data analytics business plan can be implemented.

 "There are essentially three pillars to successfully implementing an analytics business plan," Tycast said.
 "Leadership, organizational readiness and governance."